 - Any documents relating to the receipt of a pension or allowance from government funds.

-If the documents above are available, the death should be registered without any problem.
-If any of these documents are not available, do not worry as the Registrar can still proceed to register the death.
+Provided you have the medical certificate of cause of death, do not worry if any other documents are not available as the registrar can still proceed to register the death.
 The following information about the deceased is required:

 - full name